-In this example, the ypwhich command displays the name of the server for the map whose full name ypwhich -x
+In this example, the ypwhich command displays the name of the server for the map whose full name is passwd.

-3. To find out which server serves clients that run the old version 1 of the NIS protocol, type:

-4. To display a table of map nicknames, type:
+- 3. To find out which server serves clients that run the old version 1 of the NIS protocol, type: ypwhich -V1 - To display a table of map nicknames, type: ypwhich -x